What IS Scary Cow?

 What are some achievements of Scary Cow and its members?

-Many of our former members have built a reel from their experiences in Scary Cow that has helped them get into film school (including UCLA).
+Many of our former members have built a reel from their experiences in Scary Cow that has helped them get into film school (including UCLA) or start their own production company.

 One of our members got their start composing music for films in Scary Cow and has since won an Emmy for music they wrote for a documentary on PBS.